 i.
 Waste including sewage, industrial and other wastes unless allowed per 15A NCAC 02B .0104 ii.
 Industrial process discharges, new or expanded, requiring National Pollutant Discharge Elimination System (NPDES) permits i.
+Adult Care Home ii.
+Any use within the use category "Open Space, Recreation, and Agricultural Uses" of the use matrix in Article 15

-Farms, subject to the provision of the Food Security Act of 1985 and the Food, Agricultural, Conservation, and Trade Act of 1990 ii.
-Places of worship iii.
-Silviculture, subject to the provisions of the Forest Practices Guidelines Related to Water Quality (15 NCAC IT.6101-.0209)
+- iii.
+Land clearing and inert debris landfills (LCID) as a principal use - iv.
+Landfills, sanitary vii.
+Farm, subject to the provisions of the Food Security Act of 1985 and the Food, Agricultural, Conservation, and Trade Act of 1990